ccdcoe/CDMCS/Suricata/suricata-update/README.md

 ## Enter suricata-update

 Now there's a modern tool directly from Suricata dev team.
 It's called `suricata-update`.
-It's very easy to install with `pip`.
+It's provided with suricata sources and it is also very easy to install with `pip`

 ```
 apt-get install python3-pip